-- Previous enzyme assays are problematic, using either the subtle spectral shift from G to X in absorbance spectroscopy, or coupled enzyme assay with capture of X by Xanthine Oxidase to generate H_2O_2 , with a fluorescent dye readout of oxidation products. - Spectrophotometric high throughput assay uses ammonium liberation, but has uncertain specificity and requires guanine as substrate near the limit of aqueous solution solubility.
+- Previous enzyme assays are problematic, using either the subtle spectral shift from G to X in absorbance spectrophotometry, or coupled enzyme assay with capture of X by Xanthine Oxidase to generate H2O2, with a fluorescent dye readout of oxidation products. - A high throughput spectrophotometric assay uses ammonium liberation, but has uncertain specificity and requires guanine as substrate near the limit of aqueous solution solubility.
 Although useful for screening purposes, lacks specificity and dynamic range.

 To measure tissue enzyme levels, follow purification processes, and assay enzyme kinetics and effects of inhibitors, highly specific LC/UV and LC/MS methods would be useful.
 Our assay measures direct generation of product xanthine from the deamination of guanine, using rapid separation of these highly polar metabolites by a new reversed-phase material, HALO AQ-C18.
 To obtain high sensitivity and selective detection, LC-MS/MS was employed in the SRM mode.
+At high sensitivity, absorbance detection suffers from selectivity concerns.
 The assay performance was assessed across a range of substrate concentrations, and in the presence of known and potential competitive inhibitors.
 We have further compared the features of the LC-MS assay using two presently known substrates for guanine deaminase, Guanine and 8-AzaGuanine.
 We compared kinetic properties of a commercially available recombinant enzyme to one substantially purified from bovine brain.